conestack/node.ext.ldap/README.rst

     Define whether all available principal attributes must be declared in attmap, or only reserved ones.
 Defaults to True.

-Reserved attrmap keys for Users and Groups:
+Reserved attrmap keys for Users, Groups and roles:

 id
     The attribute containing the user id (mandatory).